 In the Southeast, the Mississippian culture flourished from 1,000 AD to 1,500 AD.
 They built flat-topped earth mounds with temples on top.
 The Mississippians also created towns.

 Native Americans of the Northeast and Northwest

-In the Northeast people wore clothes made of skin sometimes decorated with dyed porcupine quills of beads made from shells (which they called wampum).
+In the Northeast, people wore clothes made of skin sometimes decorated with dyed porcupine quills of beads made from shells (which they called wampum).
 They lived in houses made with wooden frames overlaid with bark.
-The Native Americans of the Northeast also made canoes from bark.
+The Native Americans of the Northeast also made canoes from the bark.